stachenov/quazip/quazip/README.txt

 * "qmake" command runs Qt 4's qmake, not some other version (you'll have to type full path to qmake otherwise).

-To install compiled static library, just type:
+To install compiled shared library, just type:

 $ make install